Blog, Newsletter, Past News

 The latest updates on this grant program and how to find out if a grave or cemetery is eligible for funding.

-By Joanna Wilson Green, Cemetery Preservation Archaeologist
+By Joanna Wilson Green, DHR Cemetery Preservation Archaeologist

 We encourage anyone who owns or cares for an African American cemetery to contact us.
-Applications for 2023-24 funding (both standard and extraordinary maintenance) will be accepted through close of business on April 30, 2024.
+Applications for 2023-24 funding (both standard and extraordinary maintenance) will be accepted through close of business on May 31, 2024.
 An updated grants manual and application forms can be found on our website.

 As a reminder to our current grant recipients, DHR requires that you submit a reconciliation of expenses to DHR after July 1 but no later than September 30.
 This reconciliation should document how grant funds were used in the maintenance of your cemetery and should include invoices or receipts if available.
-All materials should be forwarded to Joanna Wilson Green by mail at 2801 Kensington Avenue, Richmond VA 23221, or electronically at joanna.wilson@dhr.virginia.gov.
-If you are a 2022-23 grant recipient and have not yet submitted your form, please contact Ms. Green as soon as possible.
+All materials should be forwarded to Joanna Wilson Green by mail at 2801 Kensington Avenue, Richmond, VA 23221, or electronically at Joanna.Wilson@dhr.virginia.gov.
+If you are a 2022-23 grant recipient and have not yet submitted your form please contact Ms. Green as soon as possible.
 DHR will be unable to disburse any additional grant funds to your organization if this information is not submitted and approved.

 The Department’s African American Cemetery & Graves Fund provides grants to support the maintenance and care of cemeteries established on or before December 31, 1947, specifically for the interment of African Americans.
 The graves of any individuals born prior to 1900 (regardless of date of death) AND the graves of any individuals born after January 1, 1900 and interred prior to 1948 are considered eligible.
 Birth and/or interment dates may be confirmed through headstone inscriptions, vital records, church records, newspaper obituaries, and other information sources.
 We will also accept the results of ground penetrating radar (GPR).
 Initial grants will be made at a rate of $5 per eligible grave, and recipients are thereafter invited to apply for block grants to fund “extraordinary maintenance” projects.

 Applications may be filed by property owners, charitable organizations established specifically to care for African American cemeteries, and local governments.
 Property owners must provide proof of ownership and register with the Virginia Department of Agriculture and Consumer Services (VDACS) or be determined exempt from registration.
 Churches are exempt from this requirement.
-Charitable organizations must confirm their status as 501(c)(3) nonprofits, provide documentation of their mission regarding care of the cemetery, and be registered with VDACS or determined exempt from registration.
+Charitable organizations must confirm their status as 501(c)(3) nonprofits, provide documentation of their mission with regard to care of the cemetery, and be registered with VDACS or determined exempt from registration.
 Local governments applying for funds to care for cemeteries within their jurisdictions must provide either proof of ownership or formal determination that the cemetery in question is abandoned.

 •••

-CEMETERIES FUNDED THROUGH AAC&G FUND 2023-24
+CEMETERIES FUNDED THROUGH AAC&G 2023-24

 Albemarle County